tans21/Online-Learning-Platform/back-end/README.md

 spring.jpa.hibernate.ddl-auto=update

 ### Build and run the application:
+'''bash
 mvn clean install
 mvn spring-boot:run

-##The backend server will start on http://localhost:8080.
+## The backend server will start on http://localhost:8080.